bioconda/bioconda-docs/source/developer/dockerfile-inventory.rst

    <../images/bioconda-containers.excalidraw>`] [:download:`SVG
    <../images/bioconda-containers.svg>`]

-If we run :command:`bioconda-utils build` without the :command:`--docker` argument, it will build a conda package using the conda-build in the local environment and the built package will appear in the host's :file:`conda-bld` directory, ready for uploading to the channel.
+**Description of steps:**

+These steps are all coordinated with running :command:`bioconda-utils build pkgname` in the bioconda-recipes repo.

+1. Recipe on the host is mounted as a volume in the build container.
+   The host's conda-bld directory is also mounted in the container.
+We call this the *build-env* container.
+2. The build-env container uses conda-build to build a conda package from the mounted recipe.
+3. The newly-built conda package is saved in the conda-bld directory mounted from the host.
+The build-env container exits.
+4. The new conda package is mounted into a minimal container that has conda installed (but *not* conda-build or bioconda-utils or any other dependencies).
+This is the *create-env* container.
+5. The package is installed (with :command:`conda install`) into create-env's conda environment.
+This of course includes all dependencies specified in the recipe.
+   The recipe's test commands are also extracted.
+6. Only the contents of the :file:`env/` directory in the *create-env* container are copied over into the :file:`/usr/local` dir of a minimal *base container* (which does not even include conda).
+The extracted tests are run in the container as a final check (see notes below on :command:`--mulled-test`), and then the container is ready to upload to a container registry.

+Why do we do it this way?
+The short answer is to ensure that all dependencies are accurately captured in the recipe.

+More details on this rationale:

-However, the host may have libraries or packages installed that are not defined in the recipe.
-If a package uses any of these, then even if tests pass on this host they may fail on another machine that is missing those undeclared dependencies, resulting in a broken package.
-Since we use multiple CI providers (CircleCI, GitHub Actions, Azure DevOps), and since any one of these providers may install or update libraries on their hosts at any time, there is a risk of creating packages that work when building but are broken on other systems.
+We build on multiple CI providers (CircleCI, GitHub Actions, Azure DevOps).
+Any one of these providers may install or update libraries on their hosts at any time.
+If we didn't use containers for isolation when building packages, a package could silently depend on those system libraries when building.
+While the build might work on CI that already has those libraries, it will be broken on ar machine without those libraries.

-To guard against this, we run :command:`bioconda-utils build` with the :command:`--docker` argument.
-This runs conda-build inside a Docker container, isolating it from the host and preventing any host libraries from being used.
-As before, the resulting package is found in the host's :file:`conda-bld` directory.
+So :command:`bioconda-utils build --docker` runs conda-build inside a Docker container, isolating it from the host and preventing any host libraries from being used.
+As with a normal :command:`conda build` command, the resulting package is found in the host's :file:`conda-bld` directory.
+This is illustrated in steps 1-3 above.

 When we additionally use the :command:`--mulled-test` argument, :program:`bioconda-utils` will run :program:`mulled-build` from the `galaxy-lib
 <https://galaxy-lib.readthedocs.io/en/latest/topics/mulled.html>`_ package.
 :program:`mulled-build` is a tool to convert conda packages into Docker images.
 It uses `involucro <https://github.com/involucro/involucro>`_ to make a final, minimal image with a dramatically reduced file size.

-This process uses two images: an image containing conda, and a minimal base image.
-First, a container with conda installed is used to :command:`conda install` the package built in the previous step into the container.
-This installs the package's dependencies as well.
-The test commands are extracted from the package, and run to test this newly-installed package.
-Next, *just the conda environment directory* is extracted from the conda container and layered onto the base image using :program:`involucro`.
+This is illustrated in steps 4-6 above.

 The base image has very little else, not even conda.
-So the end result is a minimal Docker image with nothing but the installed package and its dependencies (and therefore a small size), ready to be uploaded to a repository.
+So the end result is a fully-isolated, minimal Docker image with nothing but the installed package and its dependencies (and therefore a small size), ready to be uploaded to a repository.

+Note that :command:`--mulled-test` runs the tests extracted from the recipe in the minimal container.
+Since the container only contains the package and its dependencies, any tests must use only these.
+Even if the recipe specifies additional test dependencies or additional test data (which is supported by standard conda-build), these are not copied over to the final image and tests with additional dependencies will therefore fail.

 Details of containers using in building
 ---------------------------------------

-The **build image** is used for *building* a package, isolated from the host.
+The **build-env image** is used for *building* a package in a manner that is isolated from the host.
 The built package appears back on the host's local channel.

-The **conda image** is used by mulled-build for *installing* the conda package in such a way that the resulting conda env can be easily copied out by involucro
+The **create-env image** is used by mulled-build for creating a conda environment with the package and dependencies installed in such a way that the resulting conda env can be easily copied out by involucro.

 The **base image** is used by involucro as a starting image into which it will copy the conda env created by mulled-build in the conda image